torchbox/wagtail-markdown/README.md

 Syntax highlighting using codehilite is an optional feature, which works by adding CSS classes to the generated HTML.
-To use these classes, you will need an appropriate stylesheet.
+To use these classes, you will need to install Pygments (`pip install Pygments`), and to generate an appropriate stylesheet.
 You can generate one as per the [pygments documentation](http://pygments.org/docs/quickstart/), with:

 ``` python